-Abstract- The attitude to work of the Nigerian worker has been a subject of criticism among scholars and other interested parties for sometime now.
-The non-challant attitude to work of the Nigerian worker is independent of geopolitical divisions, rural urban residence, religious affiliation, sex and age.
+8 The attitude to work of the Nigerian worker has been a subject of criticism among scholars

+- ${9}$ $\,$ and other interested parties for sometime now.
+The non-challant attitude to work of the - 10 Nigerian worker is independent of geopolitical divisions, rural urban residence, religious - 11 affiliation, sex and age.
 Nigerians generally have a poor attitude to work.
-Like most other general statements, the one about attitude to work in this country may be true without necessarily being an accurate assessment of the situations.
-Attitudes are characterized by a predisposition or state of readiness to act or react in a particular way to certain stimuli; based on the understanding that they are relatively stable attitude of workers thus become very important to management in the discharge of their responsibilities and formulation of policies.
-Accountability, which has often been stressed should be given its due attention.
-This paper is focused on the attitude to work by Nigerians Workers.
+Like most other - 12 general statements, the one about attitude to work in this country may be true without - 13 necessarily being an accurate assessment of the situations.
+Attitudes are characterized by a - 14 predisposition or state of readiness to act or react in a particular way to certain stimuli; based - 15 on the understanding that they are relatively stable attitude of workers thus become very - 16 important to management in the discharge of their responsibilities and formulation of policies. - 17 Accountability, which has often been stressed should be given its due attention.
+This paper is - 18 focused on the attitude to work by Nigerians Workers. - 19 he attitude to work of the Nigerian worker has been a subject of criticism among scholars and other interested parties for quite a long time now.